-Kondo: We wanted to demonstrate scientifically, using data, not just anecdotally, that social capital or "connections" between people can contribute to disaster preparedness and resilience (recovery from a capital could help people overcome the damage caused by disasters.
+Kondo: We wanted to demonstrate scientifically, using data, not just anecdotally, that social capital or "connections" between people can contribute to disaster preparedness and resilience (recovery from a major shock).

 There was an inconclusive debate in the studies that started after the disaster about which came first-health or social capital-the cause and the effect.
 However, Iwanuma City conducted a survey on the health and social capital of older adults in August 2010, seven months before the earthquake, which gave us a rare opportunity to settle this debate.
 What was the goal of this plan?